Charles P. Kindleberger: Hegemonic stability theory

 Kindleberger was highly skeptical of Milton Friedman and Anna Schwartz's monetarist view of the causes of the Depression, seeing it as too narrow and perhaps dogmatic, and dismisses out of hand what he characterized as Paul Samuelson's "accidental" or "fortuitous" interpretation.
 The World in Depression was praised by John Kenneth Galbraith as "the best book on the subject".

 For Kindleberger, the main problem with international institutions is that they provide public goods whose provision states are incentivized to free-ride on.
 Following Mancur Olson, Kindleberger argued that the solution to the free-riding problem was to have an actor who was large enough (a hegemon) and willing to bear the cost of cooperation alone.

+Kindleberger's studies on corporate power and beyond

+Beyond his hegemonic stability theory, Kindleberger was a prolific writer on a range of issues such as the power of multinational corporations, the role international financial systems and tax havens play in the global economy, and other issues pertaining to ”the politics of international economics”.

+Exemplifying these tendencies, in his Power and Money, Kindleberger provided prolific analyses on the tax avoidance and tax evasion strategies of multinational corporations, also utilizing secretive tax havens like the Bahamas or Switzerland.
+Notably, Kindleberger also supervised the PhD thesis of Stephen Hymer, whose work established the discipline of International Business studies, with its focus on studying the agency of multinational corporations.